JacobTutt/JacobTutt/README.md

 **MPhil Data Intensive Science** | University of Cambridge

 - Specialising in machine learning, Bayesian inference, and high-performance computing for large-scale astronomical data analysis.
-- Focused on developing scalable data pipelines and computational methods for complex astrophysical datasets.
+- Focused on developing scalable data pipelines for the Exascale Era of Astronomy.

 ---